-Empirical evidence of monetary contributions is strong.1 The assertion that they buy policies, however, has been seriously disputed.
+Empirical evidence of monetary contributions is strong.1 The assertion that firms and interest groups are buying policies through these contributions has, however, been seriously disputed.
 Austen-Smith (1991) and others have argued convincingly that the assumption of money directly affecting policy choices is both simplistic and unrealistic.
 First, information transmission is a more important channel for influencing policies than financial contributions.
 On many issues, policy-drafting legislators possess far less information than firms affected by these policies.
 Consequently, legislators actively seek information and gladly listen to lobbies.
-Second, paying money in return for policies is clearly illegal; and, at least in the United States, there is evidence of reasonably consistent law enforcement.2 A more acceptable characterization of lobbying contributions is to view them as 'buying access' to legislators.3 Representatives of industries or firms regularly meet with legislators, give them information, and even play a role in drafting legislation.
-This access to legislators, however, is not free.4 It is gained by making monetary contributions.
+Second, paying money in return for policies is clearly illegal; and, at least in the United States, there is evidence of reasonably consistent law enforcement.2 A more acceptable characterization of lobbying contributions is to view them as 'buying access' to legislators.3In recent discussions on campaign finance reform in the United States, former representative Lee Hamilton (1998: 1-2) writes that "special interests gain access to Members (of Congress) through campaign